 Feelings of stress and anxiety can creep on us throughout different parts of our lives, whether the stress comes from positive or negative changes in our environments.
 Stress is our body’s natural reaction to these changes, producing physical, mental, and emotional responses that are a normal part of life.
-What’s most important is how we handle and manage our stresses, and how we work to relieve it when possible.
+Most important is how we handle and manage our stresses and how we work to relieve them when possible.

-If I can be honest, life as an entrepreneur isn’t always as glamorous you might think.
-With all of these LOVES there is also a lot of stress & anxiety attached.
-Entrepreneurs are at a higher risk of burnout than almost any other group due to the stress build up.
+If I can be honest, life as an entrepreneur isn’t always as glamorous as you might think.
+With all of these LOVES, there is also a lot of stress & anxiety attached.
+Entrepreneurs are at a higher risk of burnout than almost any other group due to the stress build-up.

 One thing it’s important to remember is that stress is a natural part of life, and our body’s responses to it are part of how we’re built.
 When stress is mismanaged and allowed to take over our lives, it can affect us physically, leading to emotional consequences.
 Some symptoms of stress can be: